OsamaTaho/pdsnd_github/README.md

     - Asks if you want to see Raw data, if yes it shows 5 rows then asks again, if yes it shows 5 more.

-    - Asks if you want to restart to steps again.
+    - Asks if you want to restart the whole process again.

 ### Files used